-In a nutshell This study set out to compare conventional-dose chemoradiotherapy (CRT) to reduced CRT based on 18F-FDG PET in locally advanced non-small cell lung cancer (NSCLC).
-The investigators found that 18F-FDG PET-based CRT improved tumor control without increasing side effects in these patients.
-Some background NSCLC accounts for...Read More
+In a nutshell This trial was carried out to compare osimertinib (Tagrisso) with other EGFR inhibitors to examine its effectiveness in treating advanced non-small cell lung cancer (NSCLC).
+The authors found that this treatment was effective in increasing survival without cancer worsening in these patients.
+Some background NSCLC is...Read More

 Can stereotactic body radiotherapy can be used as an alternative to minimal invasive surgery for early-stage non-small cell lung cancer?

 In a nutshell This article compared the use of video-assisted thoracoscopic lobectomy (VATL) versus stereotactic body radiotherapy (SBRT) for the treatment of early-stage non-small cell lung cancer (NSCLC).
 The authors found that SBRT could provide an alternative treatment option for these patients.
 Some background Early-stage NSCLC is...Read More